ghaiklor/iterm-fish-fisher-osx/README.md

 - `k3d` a tool for running k3s clusters in container nodes (dind)
 - `watch` execute a program periodically, showing output fullscreen
 - `tig` text-mode interface for Git
+- `multipass` VMs on demand for any workstation

 ## How To Setup